Gruffudd ap Gwenwynwyn

-Gruffydd ap Gwenwynwyn (died c.
-1286) was a Welsh king who was lord of the part of Powys known as Powys Wenwynwyn and sided with Edward I in his conquest of Wales of 1277 to 1283.
+Gruffudd ap Gwenwynwyn (died c.
+1286) was a Welsh king who was lord of the part of Powys known as Powys Wenwynwyn; he sided with King Edward I of England in the latter's conquest of Wales of 1277–1283.

-Gruffydd was the son of Gwenwynwyn and Margaret Corbet.
-He was still a child when his father, who had been driven out of his princedom by Llywelyn the Great, died in exile in 1216.
-He spent his youth in England, maintained by the king, and did not return to Wales until after Llywelyn's death.
-When Dafydd ap Llywelyn was forced to come to terms with King Henry III of England in 1241, Gruffydd was given most of the lands formerly held by his father, paying homage to Henry for them.
-Around this time he married Hawise, daughter of John Lestrange of Knockin.
+Gruffudd was the son of Gwenwynwyn and Margaret Corbet.
+He was still a child when his father, who had been driven out of his princedom by Llywelyn ab Iorwerth (Llywelyn the Great), died in exile in 1216.
+He spent his youth in England, maintained by the King, and did not return to Wales until after Llywelyn's death.
+When Dafydd ap Llywelyn was forced to come to terms with King Henry III of England in 1241, Gruffudd was given most of the lands formerly held by his father, paying homage to Henry for them.
+Around this time he married Hawise, daughter of John Lestrange of Knockin, Shropshire.

-When Llywelyn ap Gruffudd increased his power in Wales after 1255, Gruffydd continued to support the crown, and in 1257 he was again driven into exile.
-In 1263 he agreed to transfer his allegiance to Llywelyn under threat of being stripped of his lands, and this was confirmed at the Treaty of Montgomery in 1267.
-In 1274 Gruffydd, his wife Hawise and his son Owain were all involved with Llywelyn's brother Dafydd ap Gruffydd in a plot to assassinate Llywelyn.
-Dafydd was with Llywelyn at the time, and it was arranged that Owain would come with armed men on 2 February to carry out the assassination; however he was prevented by a snowstorm.
+When Llywelyn ap Gruffudd increased his power in Wales after 1255, Gruffudd continued to support the English Crown, and in 1257 he was again driven into exile.
+In 1263, he agreed to transfer his allegiance to Llywelyn under threat of being stripped of his lands, and this was confirmed at the Treaty of Montgomery in 1267.
+In 1274 Gruffudd, his wife Hawise and his son Owain were all involved with Llywelyn's brother Dafydd ap Gruffudd in a plot to assassinate Llywelyn.
+Dafydd was with Llywelyn at the time, and it was arranged that Owain would come with armed men on 2 February to carry out the assassination; however, he was prevented from doing so by a snowstorm.
 Llywelyn did not discover the full details of the plot until later that year, when Owain confessed to the Bishop of Bangor.

-He said that the intention had been to make Dafydd Prince of Gwynedd, and that Dafydd would then reward Gruffydd with lands.
-When Llywelyn discovered the details of the plot he sent envoys to Welshpool to summon Gruffydd to appear before him, but Gruffydd fled to England.
-He settled in Shrewsbury and used it as a base for raids on Llywelyn's lands, probably encouraged by the king.
-After the war of 1277, when Llywelyn was forced to cede his lands outside Gwynedd, Gruffydd was again given his lands back.
+He said that the intention had been to make Dafydd Prince of Gwynedd, and that Dafydd would then reward Gruffudd with lands.
+When Llywelyn discovered the details of the plot he sent envoys to Welshpool to summon Gruffudd to appear before him, but Gruffudd fled to England.
+He settled in Shrewsbury and used it as a base for raids on Llywelyn's lands, probably encouraged by the English King.
+After the war of 1277, when Llywelyn was forced to cede his lands outside Gwynedd, Gruffudd was again given his lands back.
 He became embroiled in an increasingly bitter dispute with Llywelyn over lands in Arwystli.
-Llywelyn wanted the issue resolved by Welsh law while Gruffydd wanted English law used and was supported by King Edward I of England.
+Llywelyn wanted the issue resolved by Welsh law while Gruffudd wanted English law to be used and was supported by King Edward I of England.